rockstat/bootstrap/README.md

-# About

-Ansible playbook for deploy Rockstat platform
+# Ansible playbook for deploy Rockstat platform

 ## About Rockstat